Rodney Govinden

 Rodney Govinden (born 13 September 1984) is a Seychellois sailor.
 He competed at the 2016 Summer Olympics in the men's Laser event, in which he placed 45th.
 He was the flag-bearer for Seychells at the 2016 Summer Olympics Parade of Nations.

-He has qualified to represent Seychelles at the 2020 Summer Olympics in the men's Laser event.
+He qualified to represent Seychelles at the 2020 Summer Olympics in the men's Laser event, where he placed 33rd.